jdowens/finagle/README.md

       .logger(Logger.getLogger("http"))
       .build()

-The `ClientBuilder` object creates and configures a load balanced HTTP client that balances requests among 3 (local) endpoints.
+The `ClientBuilder` object creates and configures a load-balanced HTTP client that balances requests among 3 (local) endpoints.
 The Finagle balancing strategy is to pick the endpoint with the least number of outstanding requests, which is similar to a *least connections* strategy in other load balancers.
 The Finagle load balancer deliberately introduces jitter to avoid synchronicity (and thundering herds) in a distributed system.
 It also supports failover.

 The following examples show how to invoke this client from Scala and Java, respectively: